 3. The consequences to you of asking a ridiculous question are not as high as you think they are.

-The fear here usually seems to boil down to this: “people will think I don’t know my stuff, and that will get back to my boss, and then my boss will think I don’t know how to do my job, and then I’ll get fired, or maybe I won’t get promoted.”
+The fear here: “People will think I don’t know my stuff, and that will get back to my boss, and then I’ll get fired, or maybe I won’t get promoted.”

-So, on firing: it’s harder to fire someone than you would think.
+So, on firing: it’s actually sorta hard to fire someone.

-Companies don’t want to do the paperwork or offer the severance without the work product, and managers bellyache about the awkwardness of having to initiate an uncomfortable conversation.
+Companies don’t want to offer the severance without the work product, and managers bellyache about the awkwardness of having to initiate an uncomfortable conversation.
 So they’ll often hold out for a while and see if the person quits on their own.
-This is why “managing out” is a thing: firing someone is enough of a pain in the neck that it’s easier for companies to wage a costly and annoying war of attrition so the person quits.
-I’m not saying companies never fire people.
-I am saying it isn’t likely to happen because you asked one question that made others think less of you.
+This is why “managing out” is a thing: firing someone is enough of a pain that it’s easier to wage a costly, annoying war of attrition so the person quits.
+Companies fire people, but it isn’t likely to happen because you asked one question that made others think less of you.

 Also, on promotions: as a technical contributor, you are probably not going to get promoted anyway.

-It’s sort of a joke in the industry that if you want to move up, your best bet is to find the position you want as a job opening at another company.
-There’s a reason for this: when someone is already delivering superior output, there’s no benefit to the company to promote that person to senior, lead, or principal for them to continue delivering the output they already deliver.
+It’s sort of a joke in the industry that if you want to move up, your best bet is to switch companies.
+There’s a reason for this: when someone is already delivering superior output, there’s no benefit to the company to pay them more for the output they already deliver.
 So managers will neg these people or string them along without a real promo in sight.

-Compare this to if they’re hiring for a position at a higher level: it’s hard to find technologists in the first place, and that disparity grows as you go up in level.
-So if the company can get just one candidate in the door for a high-experience technical contributor position, their incentive is to find that person capable of the high position because they might not get another candidate.
+Compare this to if the company is hiring for a position at a higher level: it’s hard to find technologists in the first place, and that disparity grows as you go up in level.
+So if the company can get just one candidate in the door for a high-experience technical contributor position, their incentive is to find that person capable of the position because they might not get another candidate.

 I would not have been promoted last year if I didn't have three levels of management looking out for my advancement (and fwiw this last one was my only regular in-job promo ever.)
 Find yourself management like this and never let go 😁 https://t.co/gf6kLjFPYG